wkusnierczyk/playlists/playlists/the-rainbow.md

 *Wriggle Out the Restless* was born out of a slower way of working, gestated over a long period, drawing on This Is the Kit's many musical friends — Rozi Plain, Jim Barr of Portishead, and others — to fill out their delicate music into a full, robust sound.
 It was championed by Guy Garvey on BBC 6 Music and later reissued by Brassland Records after the National's Aaron Dessner became a devoted advocate.

-This Is the Kit is the alias of British musician Kate Stables, as well as the band she fronts.
-Originally from Winchester, now based in Paris by way of Bristol, Stables has been recording and releasing music since 2005.
-Her uniquely textured voice possesses a tone that quietly reels you in, and — following the tradition of exquisitely strange troubadours like Karen Dalton, Will Oldham, or Robert Wyatt — is simply arresting.
-Her first album *Krülle Bol* was produced by John Parish — PJ Harvey's longtime collaborator, connecting another thread in your constellation of artists.
-Now seven albums in, she's gained admirers including Sharon Van Etten, Aaron Dessner, Chris Thile, and much of BBC 6 Music.
-Her music is handmade, slightly askew, and deeply human — folk that isn't quite folk, songs that feel like they're still in the process of becoming themselves.

 ### Endless
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Earthquake](#earthquake) · [Feather →](#feather)</sub>